gauravksrivastava/datasciencecoursera/GetAndCleanData/Project/CodeBook.md

 3. Each row contains one observation
 4. Each column has a name

-The tidy (summarized) data is extacted to a "tidydataset.txt" files which is a (180 obs. * 81 variables) data frame.
+The tidy (summarized) data is extracted to a "tidydataset.txt" files which is a (180 obs. * 81 variables) data frame.